sayan1886/blockarraygroup/docs/README.md

 BSD + Patents
 MIT License

-> GPL Licenses require a review process as GNU/GPL imposes certain requirements on downstream applications that utilize GNU/GPL licensed software. *This does not mean that you can not license it under GNU/GPL, rather that it requires us to make sure what parts are and are not licensed under it*.
+> GPL Licenses require a review process as GNU/GPL imposes certain requirements on downstream applications that utilize GNU/GPL licensed software. *This does not mean that you cannot license it under GNU/GPL, rather that it requires us to make sure what parts are and are not licensed under it*.

 For more information please visit [**Open Source Initiative**](https://opensource.org/licenses/category)